Biden School of Public Policy and Administration

-The Joseph R. Biden, Jr. School of Public Policy & Administration is an independent entity at the University of Delaware in Newark, Delaware, and is named for the 46th and current president of the United States, Joe Biden.
-Formerly the School of Public Policy Administration, the school offers three bachelors, six masters and an online MPA and four doctoral degree programs in "research and public service activities to improve the quality of life in communities around the world."
+The Joseph R. Biden, Jr. School of Public Policy and Administration (also branded as the Biden School) is the public policy school of the University of Delaware, located in Newark, Delaware.
+The school was announced in December 2018 and named after Joe Biden, later the 46th president of the United States.

-According to U.S. News & World Report, the Joseph R. Biden, Jr. School of Public Policy and Administration is ranked 38th among 269 national public affairs schools.
-It is also ranked 36th in the field of public management and leadership; and ranked 16th in the areas of public finance and budgeting.
+The school offers three undergraduate programs, six master's programs, an online MPA program, and four doctorate programs.
 The Master in Public Administration program is accredited by the National Association of School of Public Affairs and Administration (NASPAA) and is also the only MPA program in the state of Delaware to be NASPAA-accredited.

 History

-On December 11, 2018, at University of Delaware's Board of Trustees, the school's president, Dennis Assanis announced the establishment of the Joseph R. Biden, Jr. School of Public Policy and Administration.
+On December 11, 2018, at the semi-annual meeting of the University of Delaware Board of Trustees, the university president Dennis Assanis announced the establishment of the Joseph R. Biden, Jr. School of Public Policy and Administration.
 Biden is an alumnus of the university, having graduated with a bachelor's degree in 1965.
 The School is the second program on campus named for Biden.
 In 2017, he founded the university's Biden Institute, a research and policy center whose mission is to make an impact in the fields of women's and civil rights, criminal justice reform, environmental sustainability and economic reform.
 The Biden Institute will remain a part of the new Biden School.

 The Biden School is one of seven schools of public affairs named for U.S. presidents.

-Research and public service centers
+Centers

 The Biden School has six research and public service centers.